Get the answers to all your Creator Awards questions here.

 In which category should I apply?

 The Performing Arts category is meant for live performers interested in sharing their talents on the Creator Awards stage.
 The Nonprofit category is meant for registered NGOs, charities, and nonprofit organizations.
 The Business Venture category is meant for startups, entrepreneurs, or established enterprises.
-The Community Giver category is meant for individuals or collectives impacting their local communities.
 As a heads up: If we believe your project fits better in a different category than the one in which you applied, we may move you into that category.

 I’m working on several different projects.
 Can I apply more than once?